magneticbear/magneticbear.com/src/documents/lab/testing-methodology/index.html.md

 ---

 ## Goal
-We're formalizing our testing methodology to provide the fastest and easiest way to catch bugs and errors, without overcomplicating the work of developers and testers alike.
+We're formalizing our testing methodology to provide the fastest and easiest way to catch bugs and errors, without over-complicating the work of developers and testers alike.

 ## Outline
 Ideally, we'd like to be catching bugs as they're being developed, in a *Test Driven Development* fashion.
 With that in mind, whenever a developer creates a new `feature` branch, a `test feature` branch is created in parallel.
 The test branch will have the tests laid out that best describe how the feature should work, as well as any possible edge cases.
 When the Developer is ready to test these features, they'll send a pull request to the `test feature` branch.